Prince Aning

-Prince Adu-Addae Aning (born 23 April 2004) is a Dutch professional footballer who plays as a left-back for Borussia Dortmund II.
+Prince Adu-Addae Aning (born 23 April 2004) is a Dutch professional footballer who plays as a left-back for club Telstar.

 Club career

 Aning joined Borussia Dortmund in July 2022 from Dutch side Ajax.

+Telstar

+On 23 July 2026, Aning signed a two-year contract with Telstar, with the club holding an option for a further year.
+He made his competitive debut for the club on 8 August, the opening matchday of the season, replacing Soufiane Hetli in the 63rd minute of a 2–1 away win over NEC.

 International career

 Born in the Netherlands, Aning is of Ghanaian descent.
 He has represented the Netherlands at youth international level.